 At best, GaGa may have been able to achieve a level of insta-kitsch to rival John Waters.
 Only this time, it’s by accident. – Justin Colletti

 FORT GREENE, BROOKLYN: Like so many indie labels before it, True Panther Sounds began on a whim.
 Founder Dean Bein and his bandmates in a short-lived San Francisco punk band wanted to go on tour, so they pressed 500 copies of a 7”, booked a DIY tour and promptly sold out of the single.

 Instead of pocketing the money, they reinvested it in a second release by their friends in the Brooklyn band Standing Nudes.
 And the label was born.

-But True Panther only really took off once Bein moved to Brooklyn where he saw an opportunity to introduce Bay Area artists to the buzz-generating NYC indie music industry.
+But True Panther only really took off once Bein moved to Brooklyn where he saw an opportunity to introduce Bay Area artists to the NYC indie music industry.
 Two years later, he was signing a deal with Matador, who acquired True Panther as an imprint in 2009.

 Last year, True Panther released critically acclaimed albums and EPs by Delorean, Girls, Magic Kids, Glasser, Tanlines and Teengirl Fantasy.
 Growing with a diverse and uninhibited roster, True Panther is also becoming that elusive label-as-curator, a source of music discovery for fans.

 If you want to know what it takes to build a successful indie label, read on, but know up front that it takes a whole lotta heart.
 Bein is ambitious in the same way he describes the music he loves: that is, brave and adventurous, bright-eyed, exuberant.
 In many ways, he seems the embodiment of the label, or more to the point, of his audience — hard-core music fans looking for new, awesome sounds.